Reviewer: Foodnut.com Four Kings 710 Commercial St San Francisco, CA 94108 415-688-1500 |

 Why did we dine here? – Four Kings is a Cantonese Chinese restaurant in San Francisco Chinatown.
 It is started by alumni Franky and Mike from nearby Michelin starred Mister Jius.
 Considering that this is one of our native cuisines, we just had to give it a try.
 The spot has also garnered extremely high reviews on Yelp.

 Hard to get reservations!
 We could not get reservations, so we decided to line up.
 Warning, The restaurant is not big, so bookings are hard.
 Most of the tables are for parties of 2, only 2 tables for bigger parties.
 Using Opentable notify when available is crucial.
 Reservations are released 3 weeks ahead.
 On the weekends, lines form 45 minutes before they open.
-They are for their counter seating.
+The lines are for their counter seating.
 The small counter makes meals bearable/shareable for only parties of two or three.

 Stylish interior with lots of little knickknacks, Canto Vinyl, avante garde knick knacks, Cantopop blasting.

 If you’re a fan of Cantonese food, definitely give this place a try.
 Kudos for them for helping to revive Chinatown!
+We’ve been here 2 times already.

 Insider Tip – Line up 30-45 minutes before opening